 Ads are all over the place on the Internet.
-You develop a sixth sense to ignore them, use a browser extension like AdBlock to hide some of them, or be the extreme guy and block everything on your whole network, by installing Pi-Hole on Ubuntu.
+Most people develop a sixth sense to ignore them, use a browser extension like AdBlock to hide some of them, or block everything on their whole network by installing Pi-Hole on Ubuntu.
 How do you do this?
 I will explain my setup in this article.

 Pi-Hole is a free and open-source ad blocker that can be installed on any Linux distribution with only one command line: “curl -sSL https://install.pi-hole.net | bash”.
 Once done, the network configuration needs to be updated to use it as the main DNS server.